-We’re at a new location this summer – 1328 Beck Avenue, right next door to the Trailhead Restaurant, and just a block from downtown.
+We’re at a new location this summer – we’ve moved to 1601 Stampede Avenue, right next door to the Boot Barn at the top of the hill.

 You’ll find our schedule for the summer months right here!
 You’ll notice that we are only doing matinees this summer, no evening shows, which will free you up to choose to have dinner at one of our many wonderful restaurants in town, as well as attending our famous Cody Nite Rodeo!